facebookarchive/AsyncDisplayKit/docs/_docs/uicollectionview-challenges.md

 *Note that there is an optional method to provide a constrained size for the cell, but it is not needed by most apps.

-<a href="/docs/cell-node.html"><code>ASCellNode</code></a>, is AsyncDisplayKit's universal cell class.
+<a href="/docs/cell-node.html"><code>ASCellNode</code></a>, is Texture's universal cell class.
 They are light-weight enough to be created an an earlier time in the program (concurrently in the background) and they understand how to calculate their own size. `ASCellNode` automatically caches its measurement so that it can be quickly applied during the layout pass.

 <div class = "note">
 As a comparison to the diagram above, this detailed <a href="/static/talks/ASCollectionView.pdf">diagram</a> shows the full process of an <code>ASCollectionView</code> communicating with its data source and delegate to display itself..
 Note that <code>ASCollectionView</code> is <code>ASCollectionNode</code>'s underlying <code>UICollectionView</code> subclass.
 </div>

-<h4><b>Benefits of AsyncDisplayKit's Architecture</b></h4>
+<h4><b>Benefits of Texture's Architecture</b></h4>

 <b>Elimination of all of the types of main thread work</b> described above (cell allocation, measurement, layout, display)!
 In addition, all of this work is preformed <b>concurrently</b> on multiple threads.